Ann Hamilton (artist)

-Ann Hamilton is a visual artist who emerged in the early 1980s known for her large-scale multimedia installations.
+Ann Hamilton (born 1956) is an American visual artist who emerged in the early 1980s, known for her large-scale multimedia installations.
 After receiving her BFA in textile design from the University of Kansas in 1979, she lived in Banff, Alberta, and Montreal, Quebec, Canada before deciding to pursue an MFA in sculpture at Yale in 1983.
 From 1985 to 1991, she taught on the faculty of the University of California at Santa Barbara.
 Since 2001, Hamilton has served on the faculty of the Department of Art at the Ohio State University.
 She was appointed a Distinguished University Professor in 2011.

 Personal life

 Ann Hamilton was born in Lima, Ohio.
 She attended St. Lawrence University from 1974–1976; University of Kansas, BFA in Textile Design, 1979; Yale School of Art, MFA in Sculpture, 1985.
 Currently she resides in Columbus, Ohio, with her husband Michael Mercil, also an artist.

 Themes and inspiration

 Though Hamilton studied textile design throughout her undergraduate career, she pointedly decided to focus on sculpture instead of weaving as a concentration in graduate school.
 She claims that, when making that decision, she was “interested in the relationships between things in space.
 And more important than the things themselves is the way they come into relation.”
-While in Canada, and while teaching at UC Santa Barbara, Hamilton began connecting her experience with textiles to photography and performance, creating an interdisciplinary artistic dialogue that is evident in her work, which often "weaves" different elements together into one image or includes textiles like pressed shirts or work uniforms.
+While in Canada, and while teaching at UC Santa Barbara, Hamilton began creating an interdisciplinary art with textiles "weaved" with photography and performance; often resulting in different elements combined in an image or includes textiles like pressed shirts or work uniforms.

-In addition to her educational background, her personal identity and interests directly inform her artistic creation.
+In addition to her educational background.
 She identifies herself as a reader: of space, of objects, of literary criticism, of poetry, and even of dictionaries; thus, the act of reading, words, and books often make their way into her installations, videos, and created objects.
 Her work also explores themes of humanity, from gender and the body to suffering and power.
-As a Conceptual artist working with video, sound, and interactive installation, the elements of time, change, and decay also play roles in her work.
+As a conceptual artist working with video, sound, and interactive installation, the elements of time, change, and decay also play roles in her work.
 Hamilton's installations are meant to be experienced with all the senses, often incorporating elements like sound and smell that urge the viewer to connect with and engage the work on a multi-sensory level.
 Her works also often respond to the spaces and cities in which they are created, using objects that reflect the history and identity of the culture.